jtdaugherty/brick/docs/guide.rst

 later validate that state and convert it back into the approprate type for storage in ``UserInfo``.

+The form value itself -- of type ``Form`` -- must be stored in your application state.
+You should only ever call ``newForm`` when you need to initialize a totally new form.
+Once initialized, the form needs to be kept around and updated by event handlers in order to work.

 For example, if the initial ``UserInfo`` value's ``_age`` field has the value ``0``, the ``editShowableField`` will call ``show`` on ``0``, convert that to ``Text``, and initialize the editor for ``_age`` with